dracula/.github/README.md

-# .github
+# Dracula Theme

-README.md to our public organization profile
+This repository serves to create a description for our organisation! 🎃